 Below are a list of the medications and a brief description of each to hopefully provide some clarity to the recommended medications.

 Human Growth Hormone (HGH) :

 Human Growth Hormone is used in addition to gonadotropins before and or during ovarian stimulation.
 The proposed purpose of HGH is to improve the ovarian response in those that have a history of previous failed cycles that did not result in pregnancy.
 The hope is that the HGH will improve the quality of the eggs and therefore improve embryo quality.
 There are several journal articles that support this; however, it is considered an off-label use of the medication by the FDA.
-Clients are requested to inform our providers of any history of cancer.
-Clients cannot be treated with HGH if they have a personal history of cancer.
+Patients are requested to inform our providers of any history of cancer.
+Patients cannot be treated with HGH if they have a personal history of cancer.
 Also, diabetics will need to monitor their glucose closely during HGH treatment.
 Generally the HGH is started 30 days before stimulation or on the first day of stimulation and continued until the trigger shot.

 Low Dose Naltrexone (LDN):

 LDN is a therapy that has shown promise in a variety of health issues including infertility and other symptoms associated with PCOS.
 LDN boosts the immune system, the mechanism for which we do not entirely understand.
 LDN makes the immune system begin working at optimum levels again which includes the correction of the many imbalances which plague our body.
 Studies have also helped to uncover some relationships between the immune system, the hormonal imbalance of the body and the problems experienced by women with PCOS and infertility in general.